-Those telling me they’re an idea guy would do just as well telling me they dressed themselves this morning.
+Those telling you they’re an idea guy may as well tell you they dressed themselves this morning.
 Idea guys think ideas are unique, but execution guys recognize they are surrounded by ideas far greater than they can imagine themselves.

 The next time your friend brags to the group about “having that idea back in the 80s” remember, we need leaders who listen to the ideas already present in their organization, hold people accountable and help them execute.
 Idea guys… kinda suck.